infernojs/inferno-website/src/docs/guides/benefits/list-rendering.md

 render(<MyComponent />, root)
 ```

-In the above example MyComponent returns div which has a special attribute `hasKeyedChildren`.
+In the above example MyComponent returns div which has a special attribute `$HasKeyedChildren`.
 This attribute changes vNode flags to tell Inferno its children are always keyed.
-This results in better runtime performance but childrenType cannot be changed from now on.
-JSX specific children values are `hasKeyedChildren` and `hasNonKeyedChildren`.
+This results in better runtime performance.
+If the shape of children needs to be changed runtime then there is special property called `$ChildFlag={exoression}`.
+JSX specific children values are `$HasKeyedChildren`, `$HasNonKeyedChildren` and `$HasVNodeChildren`.
 When not using JSX, children properties can be defined using [inferno-vnode-flags](http://localhost:8080/docs/api/inferno-vnode-flags).
 See its documentation for more information.